 The crash disrupted the chasing efforts and Philippe Gilbert was able to stay away to win his maiden Tour of Flanders.

-There’s definitely a load more, a couple of cars have got onto courses and this season someone used a zebra crossing in front of a race…let me know of any obvious ones!
+There’s definitely a load more, a couple of cars have got onto courses and in the 2019 season someone used a zebra crossing in front of a race…let me know of any obvious ones!